chriseth/notes/articles/closing_the_trust_gap/part1.md

 the four byte directory.
 It can even be decentralized!

-Read about what needs to be done (it's not much!) and by who (mostly all of us, unfortunately) in the next part of this series.
+Read about what needs to be done (it's not much!) and by who (mostly all of us, unfortunately) in the [next part](./part2) of this series.

+Thanks to Bhargava and Mathias for review!